CATH-summer-2017/domchop/README.md

 source modpy.sh
 ```

-For example, if you installed Modeller to /home/linux/modeller, run
+For example, if you installed Modeller to "/home/linux/modeller", then run:

 ```sh
 export PATH="$PATH:/home/linux/modeller/bin/"